How much investment risk can you take?View and download info-gram

 - Control. you have no control over which assets are bought or sold.

-- Costs.
+- Fees.
 You may be charged higher fees than other investments.

 - Expertise.
 You rely on the expertise of other people.